drleatherman/StatisticsMasters/AppliedStatistics1/classnotes.md

 H-naught: Data are normally distributed
 H-alt: Data are not normally distributed

-The shapiro test gives a p-value which indicates whether or not we should reject the null hypthosis.
+The shapiro test gives a p-value which indicates whether or not we should reject the null hypothesis.
 It is the equivalent of having the check engine light come on.
 If you have a very large sample and the data is slightly off of Normality, then the Shapiro-Wilk test will be way off.

 ```R
 shapiro.test(value)